StromR/StromR/README.md

 <h3> Get to know me </h3>

 - 🎓 I’m currently studying software engineering at Indonesia University of Education
-- 💻 I’m interested in Machine Learning and Deep Learning Projects
+- 💻 I’m interested in Machine Learning and Deep Learning
 - 💬 Looking for collaboration

 <p>Connect with me on